paulinho-16/MEIC-TVVS/assignments/assignment3.md

 For each partition, we test an *in-point*: a value that makes the condition at hand evaluate to true.
 For each boundary, we test an *on-point*, which corresponds to the value that is exactly on the borderline, therefore being the value that we can see in the condition itself.
 We also test, for each boundary, an *off-point*, which is the value closest to the borderline that flips the condition's result.
 In the cases where the result of the boundary value differs from the result of both its closest values, it is necessary to test two *off-points*, one in each direction.
-Some *out-points* are naturally tested (values that make the condition evaluate to false), since we choose an *in-point* for each condition.
+Some *out-points* are naturally tested (values that make the condition evaluate to false) since we choose an *in-point* for each condition.

 We tried our best to follow a black-box testing approach, even though the [documentation](https://paginas.fe.up.pt/~jcmc/tvvs/2022-2023/assignments/jtimesched-javadoc/index.html) of the project at hand is non-existent, limited only to the signature of the functions.
 For this reason, we were forced to resort to source code to understand the purpose of some functions, but even in these cases, we tried to just focus on their purpose and not on their functioning, to avoid being influenced when writing the tests.